June 7, 2023

 1. MSI MPG Gungnir 110R

-For our first case we’ve picked out MSI‘s MPG Gungnir 110R.
-The Gungnir 110R is ideal for those that are looking for a smaller compact design with some extra spice added in.
-This case comes with four pre-installed ARGB fans giving consumers plenty of customisation options right out of the gate.
+The MSI MPG Gungnir 110R is ideal for those that are looking for a smaller compact design with some extra spice added in.
+This case comes with four pre-installed ARGB fans, giving consumers plenty of customisation options right out of the gate.
 All of which can be done within MSI’s MysticLight software, and synced up with any other MSI products.

-The Gungnir 110R is an excellent looking case providing some extra flair to your build with the varying colour options.
-The front IO sports a number of USB and audio ports providing you easy access to charge devices or perhaps plug in a mouse and keyboard.
-The Gungnir 110R also has plenty of clearance with either of AMD’s new GPUs installed, ensuring that air can flow freely around the case.
+The Gungnir 110R is an excellent looking case that provides some extra flair to your build with the varying colour options.
+The front IO sports a number of USB and audio ports, providing you easy access to charge devices or perhaps plug in a mouse and keyboard.

 Key Specs